The Short Answer

 # in the platform debugger toolsOption 2: Deploy to Staging

-Most reliable approach.
+The most reliable approach.
 Push to a Vercel preview or Netlify deploy preview and test that URL.
-Closest to what your users actually experience.
+Closest to what your actual users will see.

 Option 3: Test the Image URL Directly

-If your OG images are dynamic (like /og?title=...), paste the image URL into your browser and see if it renders.
+If your OG images are dynamic (like /og?title=...), just paste the image URL into your browser.
+Does it render?
 Not a full end-to-end test, but catches rendering bugs early.

 Common Issues and Fixes